spattisson/zaproxy/FAQsslHandshake.md

 Java 8 users note you may encounter SSLHandshakeException, on sites that support RC4 ciphers.
 More info [here](https://github.com/zaproxy/zaproxy/issues/1892#issuecomment-139906996), and [here](http://stackoverflow.com/questions/32009083/javax-net-ssl-sslhandshakeexception-handshake-failure-when-using-jmeter-with-ss).
 Solution(s): Disable RC4 on the server.

+If you're in a corporate or business environment that normally requires the use of an Enterprise proxy you can have ZAP use it as well via the [Options : Connections screen](https://github.com/zaproxy/zap-core-help/wiki/HelpUiDialogsOptionsConnection).
+If ZAP can't actually get to the destination (because use of the corporate proxy is required) this can sometimes manifest as an SSL/TLS negotiation failure.

-If this doesn't help then get in touch via one of the user groups.
+If this doesn't help then get in touch via the [User Group](https://groups.google.com/forum/#!forum/zaproxy-users).

 ---